 - Patients will be seen in the order of illness severity.
 Be assured, the emergency department team will do everything possible to place patients into a private room in the treatment area as quickly as possible.

-- In accordance with COVID-19 precautions, only one (1) visitor may be permitted in the emergency department.
+- Patients are allowed , only one (1) visitor over the age of 14 in the emergency department.

 URGENT CARE PATIENTS

 - Patients are allowed two (2) visitors over the age of 14 to accompany patients receiving services.